There are six critical signs that you could be gaslighting your children that you should pay attention to…

-When you fail to acknowledge your mistakes or say sorry to your child when you’ve done something seriously wrong they will begin to question their own worth.
-Failing to say sorry to your children when you’ve wrong them shows them that you don’t have to be accountable to your actions and that you don’t feel they have enough value to be respected.
-You should always try to make amends to your children when you’ve wronged them to show them that you too are accountable for your actions and that your respect them enough to apologize when you’ve made a mistake.
+When you fail to acknowledge your mistakes or say sorry to your child when you’ve done something seriously wrong, they will begin to question their own worth.
+Failing to apologize to your children when you’ve wrong shows them that you don’t have to be accountable for your actions and that you don’t feel they have enough value to be respected.
+You should always try to make amends to your children when you’ve wronged them.
+Show them that you, too, are accountable for your actions and that your respect them enough to apologize when you’ve made a mistake.
 Psychology Today says that gaslighters sometimes go as far as denying they ever said something even when there is proof.

 #3 You never compromise or adapt to your child’s needs.

 When it comes to being flexible in order to make your child more comfortable, you can never compromise.
 For some reason you are so strict you believe that any flexibility shows weakness and might give your child an upper hand.
 Sometimes your child needs you to be a little flexible, just like everyday normal adults.
 Finding a compromise with your child shows them that you value their opinion and their comfort.
-You don’t need to be a pushover but an inability to be flexible for your children is one way they devalue themselves and end up getting gaslighted.
+You don’t need to be a pushover, but an inability to be flexible with your children is one way they devalue themselves.
+Be wary of this way of gaslighting your children.

 #4 You use insults and put-downs in response to behavioral problems.

-Parents who mock their children when they are having temper tantrums are the classic example of this gaslighting maneuver.
-Parents who are gaslighting their children will often insult their children and put them down for their behavioral problems.
-This can even extend to name-calling with parents using all the classic insults against children who are having a hard time.
+Parents who mock their children when they are having temper tantrums are the classic example of gaslighting.
+If you are gaslighting your children through insults and put-downs, your children may develop behavior problems.
+This can even extend to name-calling, with parents using all the classic insults against children who are having a hard time.
 Calling your child a “brat” or “spoiled” can have a serious impact on their self-esteem and their view of themselves.